 – Correcting “Nightmares” to 20/20 by Dr. Arun Gulani

-– The Power of 2: The a New Combined Femtolaser/ Phaco System by Dr. Harvey Uy
+– The Power of 2: A New Combined Femtolaser/Phaco System by Dr. Harvey Uy

 C&PE 2.0 will take place in-person at the Four Points by Sheraton in Da Nang, Vietnam.
 Located across the street from Da Nang’s picturesque beaches and at the foot of Son Tra Peninsula, the venue is an ideal location to not only soak up the sun — but to soak up ophthalmic content as well.
 Hotel amenities include an international restaurant, two bars, a 24-hour fitness center, an outdoor rooftop pool, a children's swimming pool and an inviting spa.
 The venue is a short 15-minute drive from Da Nang International Airport.